Auguste Burdeau

 He was the son of a laborer at Lyon.
 Forced from childhood to earn his own living, he was enabled to secure an education by bursarships at the Lycée at Lyon and at the Lycée Louis-le-Grand in Paris.

-In 1870 he was at the École Normale Supérieure in Paris, but enlisted in the army, and was wounded and made prisoner in 1871 (during the Franco-Prussian War).
+In 1870 he was at the École Normale Supérieure in Paris, but enlisted in the army, and was wounded and taken prisoner in 1871 (during the Franco-Prussian War).
 In 1874 he became professor of philosophy, and translated several works of Herbert Spencer and of Schopenhauer into French.
 He was author of a moral instruction text book used in Saint-Sauveur-en-Puisaye.